anthonylindsay/tasktimer/README.md

 Roadmap
 ---------

-- Style system messages
+- Disable timers (usecase: You've finished the task and want the display to reflect that, but don't want to delete it yet.)
 - more system messages
 - highlight title on addition of new timer
 - fix title highlight behaviour after initial click
 - title autocomplete
-- total all timers
 - tabular view
 - timer description
 - labels
 - log
-- edit timers?
+- edit timers / shift time from one timer to another